PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 -   If the DOI number is available (most articles since 2000)
     1. Select project folder
-    2. Add entry manually
+    2. Right click and select `Add entry manually...`
     3. Paste DOI number in *DOI* field
     4. Select the search spyglass icon
-    5. Drag and drop pdf onto the record.
+    5. Drag and drop PDF onto the record.
 -   If DOI not available:
     1. Download the paper and save as `citation_key.pdf`
     2. Add using the *Files* field